-The results and conclusions of the annual ORSA are challenged by both the Executive Risk Committee (ERC) and the BRC before Board sign-off.
-Once the process and the results have been approved by the Board, the results and conclusions of the ORSA are communicated to all relevant staff and the PRA.
+The results and conclusions of the ORSA process are reviewed and challenged by both the ERC and the BRC before Board sign-off.
+Once approved by the Board, the ORSA report is communicated to all relevant colleagues.
+The ORSA report is also provided to the PRA as part of their supervisory activities.